Who gets the house in a divorce?

 Do I lose my rights if I move out of the family home?

-In some circumstances moving out is the sensible thing to do to protect your mental health.
+In some circumstances, moving out is the sensible thing to do to protect your mental health.
 It can even benefit relations in the long run, especially where children are involved, as you may be protecting your children from witnessing parents’ arguments.

 What if the property is not owned in joint names?

-If your spouse owns the property in their sole name, it is important that you seek urgent legal advice to ensure your interest can be protected.
+If your spouse owns the property in their sole name, it does not impact both of you still having a legal interest in the house but you must seek urgent legal advice to ensure your interest can be protected.
 We can take steps to register your interest with the Land Registry to prevent your spouse from selling, transferring or remortgaging the house without your knowledge.

 Does my spouse have rights to the property after the divorce?